edwinKR/computer-science/3.Techniques/README.md

 ***Bubble Sort***
 - Loop through an array by comparing the adjacent indices.
 - As you are iterating through the array, swap the greater value to the end.
+- It's a very naive sorting approach and wouldn't really want to use this alrogirhtm in real world practice.

 ***Insertion Sort***
 -